 - As we continue to practice gratitude and it changes our brains (through becoming a hard wired habit), we also become even more awesome as people than we already are.
-Grateful people are more optimistic, less materialistic, have better self esteem and more compassion… and although we might like to think we would poke someone in the eye who was that bloody happy, perhaps that is because, that is what we really want for ourselves?!?
+Grateful people are more optimistic, less materialistic, have better self esteem and more compassion… and although we might like to think we would poke someone in the eye who was that bloody happy, perhaps that is because it’s what we really want for ourselves?!?

 In learning about all of this and the science behind gratefulness practices, while giving it a go myself, I have become a convert to putting a little of my attention to finding things to be grateful for each day and all I say is don’t knock it until you have tried it.

 I can imagine some people reading this might not be in the best mental health at present and so find it hard to recognise many of life’s positives immediately but they are out there… even if it is as basic as having a roof over your head, the fact the birds are singing or for someone in your life you love either now or in the past.